Marti2405/Poisson-Equation-Solver/README.md

 ## Files

 1D_BF.jl : Numerical Approximation in 1D with Fixed Boundries

 2D_BF.jl : Numerical Approximation in 2D with Fixed Boundries

+3D_BF.jl : Numerical Approximation in 2D with Fixed Boundries
 ## Dependecies

 To run this code you will need Julia installed in your pc.
 You can download it here : https://julialang.org/downloads/